 In July 2017, the Chinese Government donated 98 buses, valued at around USD 8.4M, to Phnom Penh municipality to extend its public bus services, expanding on the domestic initiative which began in 2014 with 43 buses.
-Then, in 2018, the Japanese Government announced a donation of buses to the municipality.
+Then, in 2018, the Japanese Government announced a donation of 140 buses to the municipality over a period of two years.
 The first shipment of 80 buses was arranged in May 2018.
 The donation was estimated at around USD 8M.
 The donations from China and Japan contributed to an extension of the bus routes in Phnom Penh from three lines in 2014 to 13 lines in 2018 and serviced around 30,000 people per day in 2019.
 In early 2020, the bus service was suspended because of the COVID-19 outbreak.
-On Novem-ber 1, 2021, the government of Cambodia removed some strict policies related to COVID-19 based on four factors, including full vaccination of much of the population, the avail-COVID-19 of effective ability treatment. increased experience in dealing with the Coronavirus, and increased public understanding of COVID-19 and how to prevent infections.
+On November 1, 2021, the government of Cambodia removed some strict policies related to COVID-19 based on four factors, including full vaccination of much of the population, the availof effective COVID-19 treatment, ability increased experience in dealing with the Coronavirus, and increased public understanding of COVID-19 and how to prevent infections.
 Thus, bus routes have resumed.